 Support services (including insurance, IT support, information security);

-Providers of learning software such as [e.g., Timetables Rockstar, Edukey] and
+Providers of learning software such as [e.g., Timetables Rockstar, mathletics & reading eggs] and

 The Local Authority.

-Youth support services – under section 507B of the Education Act 1996, to enable them to provide information regarding training and careers as part of the education or training of 13–19-year-olds;
+Club/Reading Partners.

-other schools within the Federation/Trust;
+Other schools within the Federation;

 The Department for Education request regular data sharing on pupil attendance to help support those vulnerable students and to assist with intervention strategies.
 Further information on how the Department for Education collects this data will be made available on the school website.